 - Training, supervision, and ethics are central: care delivered within clear standards feels safer and more effective for people and their whānau.

 Want to explore likely outcomes for your situation?
-I offer a brief free phone consult to discuss relevant research and what progress might look like for your life—call or message +256778320910 to arrange a time.
+I offer a brief free phone consult to discuss relevant research, likely timelines, and what progress might look like for your life—call or message +256778320910 to arrange a time.
+I can also provide an outcome-tracking template to help you measure change between sessions.

 Collaborating for Better Health in New Zealand